 - Your container(s) must pass basic security checks.

-- If bringing your own container, it must be ready to go!
-We cannot create custom containers for you unless it is part of a funded project.
+- If bringing your own custom container, it must be ready to go!
+Unfortunately, we cannot create custom containers for you unless it is part of a funded project.

 Want to run your container within an HPC environment?
 It can be done, using Singularity!